reynaldomarchell/MidProject-BackendDevelopment-2022/README.md

 # MidProject-BackendDevelopment-2022
 To do list web page using PHP and MySQL as a database for storing user account and each user task.

-Tim:
+Team:
-- Reynaldo Marchell Bagas Adji
+* Reynaldo Marchell Bagas Adji - 2602138214
-- Reynaldy Marchell Bagas Adji
+* Reynaldy Marchell Bagas Adji